ani-54321/Driver-Booking-Website/README.md

     3. Policies in footer links are created considering different test cases.
     4. When passenger fill the form of booking drivers, he/she will be shown with all eligible drivers for his/her application.
     5. The drivers shown will not include pre-booked driver as well as driver on leave.
-    6. Message sending system to both driver and passenger using [Twilio Cloud Communication](https://www.twilio.com/)
+    6. Message sending system to both driver and passenger using Twilio Cloud Communication.